Oil industry sees Paris climate deal as chance to innovate

 Ali Al-Naimi, Saudi Arabia's oil minister, called climate change a greater challenge for his industry than even crude price CLc1 gyrations.

-Naimi, who attended the Paris meetings, said his nation - the Organization of the Petroleum Exporting Countries' de facto leader - is committed to finding technological solutions to slash emissions.
+Naimi, who attended the Paris meetings, said his nation - the Organisation of the Petroleum Exporting Countries' de facto leader - is committed to finding technological solutions to slash emissions.

 Ryan Lance, chief executive of ConocoPhillips (COP.N), spoke about the impact of climate change in Alaska, where his company is the largest oil producer.
 "I've seen the glaciers melting," he said.